Deploy: Docker Compose

 FilePurpose

-docker-compose.test.ymlTest overlay — exposes app port, sets development mode
+deploy/docker/docker-compose.dev.ymlDevelopment overlay — exposes app port, file watching

-Local development uses only the base file.
-Production stacks the production overlay on top.
+Local development uses the dev overlay.
+Production stacks the production overlay on top of the base.

 Core services